Hindustani language: Writing system

-Historically, Hindustani was written in the Urdu, Devanagari and sometimes in the Kaithi script.
-During the British Raj, Hindustani was offiicially generally written in a derivation of the Perso-Arabic script, now known as the Urdu alphabet (written in the Nastaʿlīq style).
+Historically, Hindustani was written in the Devanagari, Perso-Arabic and sometimes in the Kaithi script.
+During the British Raj, Hindustani was officially generally written in a derivation of the Perso-Arabic script, now known as the Urdu alphabet (written in the Nastaʿlīq style).
 Kaithi and Devanagari are two of the Brahmic scripts which were employed alongside the Urdu alphabet.

 This remained to be the case until the 20th century when Hindi in the Devanagari script was sanctioned as an official language in India.
 In India, the Hindi register is officially written in Devanagari, and Urdu in the Urdu alphabet, to the extent that these standards are partly defined by their script.

 Today, it continues to be written in the Urdu alphabet in Pakistan.
 Popular publications in India, Urdu is also written in Devanagari, with slight variations in attempts to establish a Devanagari Urdu alphabet alongside the Devanagari Hindi alphabet.